Chevrolet Vega

-The Chevrolet Vega is a subcompact automobile that was manufactured and marketed by GM's Chevrolet subdivision from 1970 to 1977.
-Available in two-door hatchback, notchback, wagon, and sedan delivery body styles, all models were powered by an inline four-cylinder engine with a lightweight, aluminum alloy cylinder block.
+The Chevrolet Vega is a subcompact automobile manufactured and marketed by GM's Chevrolet division from 1970 until 1977.
+Available in two-door hatchback, notchback, wagon, and sedan delivery body styles, all models were powered by an inline four-cylinder engine designed specifically for the Vega, with a lightweight aluminum alloy cylinder block.
 The Vega first went on sale in Chevrolet dealerships on September 10, 1970.
-Variants included the Cosworth Vega, a short-lived limited-production performance model, introduced in the spring of 1975.
+Variants included the Cosworth Vega, a short-lived limited-production performance version introduced spring 1975.